Mean Field Behaviour of Collaborative Multi-Agent Foragers: Mean Field Swarm

 \end{system}

-These results lead us to the second goal of this work. \begin{problem*} Let $\Phi^f$ be a mean field approximation design for a foraging swarm.
+These concepts lead us to the second goal of this work. \begin{problem*} Let $\Phi$ be a mean field foraging swarm.
 Do the mean field dynamics converge to a (sub-optimal) fixed point?
 Additionally, what can we say (experimentally) about the deviation from the mean field case when choosing a finite number $n$? \end{problem*}